ubytedev/SoftTagBody/README.md

 | :----- | :----- |
 | TypedTagStaticImpl.uplugin | Introduces the `END_TYPED_TAG_DECL` macro, which is used to declare typed gameplay tags. |

+# Long-term vision

+UHT reflection instead of manually typing it out in the constructor.